joshre/joshre.github.io/been-making.md

 * 0.06 Yeast
 * 500 Water 92°

+Making this for Easter dinner - mixing poolish on Saturday and will mix dough & bake before leaving for church

 # Salt Cured Eggs
 April 15, 2017 at 12:23 PM
 * * *